lfe/lfe-reveal-js/README.md

 $ make dev
 ```

-Then visit [localhost:5099](http://localhost:5099) to check out the demo.
+Then visit [localhost:5099](http://localhost:5099) to run through the demo
+slide deck.

 ## Building Your Own